processmining-in-logistics/psm/README.md

 ## Transforming an event log in the CSV format for Performance Spectrum Analysis

 Often event data are available in the CSV format as a database or a distributed file storage dump, stored in one or many CSV files.
 Converting such dumps to XES format can be difficult for large event logs.
 The PSM supports a direct import of one or many CSV files.
 To prepare CSV file(s) for import, put the file(s) into a directory and provide a description as a text ini file with extension `.csvdir`.
-This file must include the following fields (sample values are provided):
+This file must include the following fields (see [example](./docs/csv_event_logs.ini)):

 | Field |Sample value | Comment |
 |:------------- |:-------------|:-----|